shawn0915/mysql-sys/README.md

-# MariaDB-compatible version of sys-schema
+# sys-schema fully compatible with MariaDB, MySQL and Percona server.

 The original sys schema, https://github.com/MarkLeith/mysql-sys, installs with errors in MariaDB 10.
 This is due to some missing/different features and